KevinOrbie/robot-car-app/readme.md

 ![Remote Control GUI](./assets/images/1024x512.png "Remote Control GUI")

-## Highlights
+## Notable Highlights
-- Tested on Linux 18.04 LTS
 - Low-latency visualization of remote camera stream (via ffmpeg)
 - 3D pointcloud visualization (from stereo depth estimation)
 - Real-time user drive controls
+- Unique OpenGL based GUI
+- Tested on Linux 18.04 LTS
+- No use of OpenCV (more lightweight)
+- Fully multi-threaded
+- Modular design

 ## State of project
 This project is made to consolidate all of the knowlegde I aquired at my previous job and some additional courses I completed.
 On top of that, it also gives me a deeper understanding of what it takes to create a robot, and gives me more hands-on experience accross the full stack of robot design and programming.

 Because this project is only meant as a learning experience, and was built by just a single person, it could still benefit polishing, and could do with a major refactor.

-Some ideas I would have implemented if I had more time:
+Some ideas I would have implemented given more time:
 - Track point cloud accross time, and build 3D mesh of environment.
 - Do 2D trajectory optimization to calculate trajectory to target location commanded by user.
 - Setup CI pipeline to make sure code does not break or result in worse performance.